LightSquared, creditors working on consensual restructuring

-NEW YORK, Jan 31 (Reuters) - LightSquared Inc and its various creditors are in talks to devise a consensual plan to restructure the wireless company’s assets and end its bankruptcy, the company told a judge on Friday.
+NEW YORK (Reuters) - LightSquared Inc and its various creditors are in talks to devise a consensual plan to restructure the wireless company’s assets and end its bankruptcy, the company told a judge on Friday.

 LightSquared, owned by Phil Falcone’s Harbinger Capital Partners, is trying to bridge disagreements among proponents of three separate reorganization proposals currently on the table, according to Paul Basta, a lawyer for a special committee overseeing the company’s restructuring.
 The disclosure was made during a hearing in U.S. Bankruptcy Court in New York.